harrisonlab/phytophthora/Pcac_popgen/03_structural_variant_discovery.md

 ```

 ```
+Pcac_svaba_sv.svaba.indel.filtered
-The number of probable errors from homozygous SNPs being called from reference illumina reads vs the reference assembly is:
+The number of probable errors from homozygous variants being called from reference illumina reads vs the reference assembly is:
-1721
+276
-These have been removed from the vcf file
+These have been removed from the vcf file Pcac_svaba_sv.svaba.sv.filtered
-The number of probable errors from homozygous SNPs being called from reference illumina reads vs the reference assembly is:
+The number of probable errors from homozygous variants being called from reference illumina reads vs the reference assembly is:
-45
+1
 These have been removed from the vcf file
 ```